Introduction

 There are two common types of VPN that are implemented within gateways: many-to-one (client-to-VPN concentrator) and point-to-point VPN (usually facilitates business-to-business communications).
 The network transport used for VPN is typically either IPsec or TLS-based.
 Each has advantages and attack surface, and organisations should consider the security features of both variants.

-Point-to-point VPN (P2P VPN) networks should have access control lists (ACL) applied to the interfaces to prevent session initiation from unauthorised IP addresses.
+Point-to-point VPN (P2P VPN) networks should have access control lists applied to the interfaces to prevent session initiation from unauthorised IP addresses.
 These solutions usually use TLS certificates as part of a machine authentication process.
 A combination of user and machine-based authentication is considered better practice.
 Authentication-based solely on user accounts is discouraged.

 Many-to-one VPN solutions may be always on (connections are initiated by the OS) or on demand (where the end user decides when to initiate the session).